 Vasa Museum (Djurgården)

 See the world’s only preserved 17th century ship that sank in 1628 and was salvaged in 1961.
 Unfortunately, I did not go to the island of Djurgården where the musuem is located, but I really wish I had.
 Vasa is the most visited museum in Scandanavia, with good reason.
-More info
+Learn more about the Vasa Museum.

 WHERE TO EAT / DRINK